data-integration-toolkit/ditk/data_cleaning/imputation/misgan/README.md

 # MisGAN
 Data can be found in "imputation/data"
 MisGAN is compatible with all three datasets
+*Note: Moved to sample test location to main folder because path dependencies could not be resolved.
+I also modified sample test to suit MisGAN method since after preprocessing the code assume pytorch data loader are ready instead of searching for another csv file.
+This makes loading at evaluation time much faster.

 ### Title of the paper
 Learning from Incomplete Data with Generative Adversarial Networks